MattLaurie/aws-angular-builder/README.md

 ```

 Where `$awsAccessKeyId`, `$awsSecretAccessKeyPassword` and `$awsBucketTarget` are environment variables specified
   within Bitbucket Pipelines.
-It's recommended to use secret environment variables for the AWS credentials.
+It is recommended to use secret environment variables for the AWS credentials.

 Note that both `bitbucket-pipelines.yml` and `deploy.sh` need to be within the repository.